-Call the Rapenburg100 Corona Crisis Student Support line, run by Leiden Student Ekklesia, to discuss your concerns with one of their life coaches or spiritual counsellors.
+Call the Rapenburg100 Corona Crisis Student Support line, run by Leiden Student Ekklesia, to talk about your concerns with one of their life coaches or spiritual counsellors.
 They are available seven evenings a week: 071 744 0168 (from 16.00 to 18.00 and 20.00 to 22.00).

 - Refugee, international and first-generation students

 The Meeting Point can offer additional support and advice.

 - Prefer to speak to someone at your faculty or not sure who to turn to?

 - Talk to your study adviser.
 Even if your concerns aren’t directly related to your studies, he/she can help you find the right support.

 - If you are a first-year student, talk to your mentor or tutor about the problems you are facing, even if you think that they are ‘only’ minor problems.
 Mentors can offer advice on the basis of their own experience or refer you to the support that you need.